Frequently Asked Questions

 How does it work?

 - Apply on the Yapacopia website to be listed as an independent broker.
 You will be notified quickly if you qualify.
-If you are approved, accept our terms of service and then build a simple profile on Yapacopia, and you will be listed as an independent broker on the site.
-Here at Yapacopia, we will be working to improve our customers choice by adding search parameters they can use, so be aware that updates and improvements are always in the works.
-You will receive a ‘broker’s manual’ that outlines how the system works and what the rules are, as well as how to use the Yapacopia system to accept clients, and update the information system.
+If you are approved, accept our terms of service and you will be listed as an independent broker on the site.
+Here at Yapacopia, we will be working to improve our customers’ choice by adding search parameters they can use, so be aware that updates and improvements are always in the works.
+You will receive a ‘Broker’s Manual’ that outlines how the system works and what the rules are, as well as how to use the Yapacopia system to accept clients and update the information system.
 Your clients will have access to the information, and the ability to request changes through the system.
 When a prospect becomes your client, you will update their private record on Yapacopia with their insurance information, and their choice of charity.
 You will be billed by Yapacopia on the first of the following month for our policy initiation fee.
 On the first of the month after the insurance term ends, you will be charged the premium percentage applicable to your type of insurance, and Yapacopia will make the yearly charity contribution or, in California and upon the customer’s request, return the contribution amount to the customer.
-The founders of Yapacopia live in San Francisco, and it is our goal to have every insurance dollar we can influence, make a difference in our community as well.

 FAQs For Other Financial Services Providers